zagui440s/personalCP/3DataStructures/day3/big-o.md

     return f
 ```

+_Memoization_ is a fancy computer science term that means "remembering the results of previous computations so you don't recompute things needlessly", which is what we are doing here.
 Going from our naive recursive solution to an iterative one for Fibanacci, we've changed our time complexity from O(2^N) (i.e. "terrible") to be O(N)!

 ### More Examples